The Neighbors: Income

 (5.5%), among others.

 The most common language spoken in the Glendale

-neighborhood is English, spoken by 95.8% of households.
-Some people also speak German (2.2%).
+neighborhood is English, spoken by 95.4% of households.